ABXku/Automation_Exercise/README.md

 # Automation_Exercise

 ## About
-        [Automation Exercise](https://automationexercise.com) is a website where we can practice web automation.
+        [Automation Exercise](https://automationexercise.com) is a website where all QA engineers can practice web automation and API testing.
 They also provide us with test case instructions so we can follow along.
-For this project, I'll use Robot Framework and Selenium as the main tools.
+For this project, I'll focus on automation testing using Robot Framework and Selenium as the main tools.

 ## Test Cases
 - Test Case 1: Register User